bambooforest/IntroDataScience/README.md

 This report must be [compiled (aka knit)](https://github.com/bambooforest/IntroDataScience/tree/main/2_writing_scientific_reports#r-markdown-overview) into one of the following formats for final submission:

-* GitHub markdown in a GitHub repository (preferred -- we will discuss this procedure in class)
+* PDF
 * HTML
-* PDF
+* GitHub markdown in a GitHub repository (filenames: README.Rmd / README.md)

-On the final day of class, each student will briefly present their [data practical](data_practical.md) report and we will anonymously rate and review them.
+On the final day of class, each student will briefly present their [data practical](data_practical.md) report.

 If you use GitHub, put your repository's URL into the spreadsheet in the course schedule above.
 If you do not use GitHub, please submit your [data practical](data_practical.md) to me via email.